The Best Electronic Music Production Software (2025): DAW Comparison Guide

 Cons:

-Best for: Composers, sound designers, and Apple ecosystem users.
+Best for: Composers, sound designers, and producers who value deep arrangement tools and stock content.

 Cubase